redis/docs/content/operate/oss_and_stack/install/install-stack/linux.md

 ## From the official Ubuntu/Debian APT Repository

 See [this page](https://redis.io/downloads/#redis-stack-downloads) for a complete list of supported Ubuntu/Debian platforms.
-Add the repository to the apt index, update it, and install Redis Stack:
+Add the repository to the APT index, update it, and install Redis Stack:

 {{< highlight bash >}}
 curl -fsSL https://packages.redis.io/gpg | sudo gpg --dearmor -o /usr/share/keyrings/redis-archive-keyring.gpg